POTA Statistics

 How are "spotted activations" tracked?

 Important: These are spotted activations based on spot reports only.
 We cannot verify whether the activator made the 10+ contacts required for an official POTA activation.
-The actual number of valid POTA activations is typically lower than this count.

-What do the mode categories mean in Activator Statistics?
+What do the mode categories mean?

-- CW - Morse code (CW)
+• CW - Morse code

-- SSB - Voice modes including SSB, AM, FM, LSB, and USB
+• SSB - Voice modes (SSB, AM, FM, LSB, USB)

-- Digital - Digital modes including FT8, FT4, RTTY, PSK31, JS8, and others
+• Digital - FT8, FT4, RTTY, PSK31, JS8, etc.

 How does this work?